nimbly/ActiveResource/README.md

 ##### How do I handle JSON-API responses?
 In your `Response` object `decode` method you'll need to do a lot of work, but it can be done.
 ActiveResource is looking for the decoded payload data to be in a specific format.
 See Expected Data Format for more information.
+For requests that need to be in JSON-API format, you'll need to do a lot of work in the Model `encode` method.

-##### How do I access response headers?
+##### How do I access the response object to pull out headers, status code, or parse and error payload?
-You can access the `Response` object for the last API request via the Model's `getResponse` method.
-The `Response` object has methods for retrieving response headers.
+You can access the `Response` object for the last API request via the Model's `getResponse` instance method.

-##### My API call is failing.
-How do I get access to the error response payload?
-You can access the `Error` object for the last API request via the model's `getError` method.
+The `Response` object has methods for retrieving response headers, status, and body.
+Alternatively, you can also access the response object statically via the model's `response` static method.

 ##### How can I throw an exception on certain HTTP response codes?
 The `Response` object has a protected array property called `throwable`.
 By default, HTTP Status 500 will throw an